Cerne13/hotline-ua-parser/README.md

 # Hotline.ua parser
-Simple parser for hotline.ua that gets needed items from certain category and stores data in the specified .csv file.
+Simple parser for hotline.ua made w/ Beautifulsoup, requests, pandas.
+Gets needed items from certain category and stores data in the specified .csv file.
+Also shows price changes if an item was previously parsed (prints price changes to console).

 ***